Team-Isaac-Polito/reseq_ros2/reseq_gazebo/README.md

 ros2 launch reseq_gazebo launch_sim.launch.py
 ```

-In terminal 3 (to launch the controller.
+In terminal 3 (to control the robot trough keyboard.
 You must select this terminal and type in keyboard to control the robot)

 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

+(alternately use `ros2 launch teleop_twist_joy teleop-launch.py` to control the robot trough the controller :video_game: )

 In terminal 4 (if you want to see the robot in Rviz too)